How to List Skills on a Resume (With Examples)

 Build Your Skills Section Now

-EasyResume's free resume builder includes a dedicated skills section that helps you organize your abilities clearly.
-Every template is ATS-optimized, so your skills are always parsed correctly by automated systems.
+Build your resume with EasyResume using our ATS-optimized templates that include a dedicated skills section.
+Every template is designed so your skills are always parsed correctly by automated screening systems.